 Many companies have traditionally chosen to implement a human resource information system (HRIS) to streamline payroll and HR data management processes; however, that is not necessarily the case any longer.
 The implementation process is actually a strategic organizational decision; one full of opportunities to improve the organization and processes.
 Given the importance of the choice you are making, the system selected should meet your current needs and have the adaptability to grow and change with the organization into the foreseeable future.
 Through this process, the HR leader in the organization has the opportunity to make his/her presence known.
 They can show their value by using the new HRIS system as a tool to help them make strategic decisions for the company.
 They can talk about data and metrics and use company analytics to show how they impact the results on the business.

-When choosing and HRIS platform there are many steps your organization should take as there are many systems on the market.
+When choosing an HRIS platform there are many steps your organization should take as there are many systems on the market.
 They come with all different features and range in price point.

-7 Steps to Help you Choose the Best HRMS for Your Business:
+7 Steps to Choosing the Best HRIS for Your Business

 Step 1: Initial Assessment